Searching for the best WordPress page/theme builder for your site?

 You can also associate headers and footers with a template that you save in Visual Composer, which makes it easy to apply them to new posts:

-Overall, I’d say the theme builder is great for people just looking for some more control over their themes, such as designing a custom header or footer.
+Overall, I’d say the theme builder is great for people just looking for more control over their themes, such as designing a custom header, footer, or full layout templates.

 Inserting Dynamic Content